Fort Munro

 It attracts many people for short stays during the hot summer.
 It is around 85 kilometres from Dera Ghazi Khan city, Punjab, Pakistan and about 185 kilometres from Multan in Sulaiman Mountain range.
 The people of Fort Munro are nomads, especially of the Leghari tribe.

 Fort Munro's altitude is 1800 meters.
-It can be reached either from Loralai Balochistan or from Multan (Punjab).
-From Punjab, the mountain range starts near Rakhni, which is a border-post between Balochistan and Punjab.
+Yakbai top and Mubarki top are other major tourist spots, located near Fort Munro where elevation reaches above 2000 meters.
+It can also be reached either from Loralai, Balochistan or from Multan (Punjab).
+From Punjab, the mountain range starts near Rakhni, which is a provincial border-post between Balochistan and Punjab.

 History

-Previously, it was known as Loilaresir before British established the area.
-The town was founded by Sir Robert Groves Sandeman in the later part of the 19th century and named Fort Munro after Colonel, later Major-General, Andrew Aldcorn Munro who was commissioner of the Derajat Division and Multan Division.
-Fort Munro was headquarters of commissioner of Multan in hot season during British period.
+The area was known as Tuman Leghari before the British became established there.
+The town was founded by Sir Robert Groves Sandeman in 1866 as a summer hill station.
+He named it after Colonel (later Major-General) Andrew Aldcorn Munro, a Scottish officer in the British Army who later became Commissioner and Superintendent of the Derajat Division and Multan Division.

-Sandeman Lodge, a colonial residence of political assistant (PA), the Commissioner House and DCO House were established at the hill to be used as a summer residence.
+Fort Munro served as headquarters of the Commissioner of Multan in the hot season during British administration.
+Sandeman Lodge, colonial residence of the political assistant, the Commissioner's House and the District Commission Office were built.
 A small Christian cemetery is also located near DCO House.